Brazilian cacao cycle: Second cycle

 Until the end of the 1920s, the cacao economy had no regulation or state protection.
 It began with the foundation in 1931 of the Cacau of Bahia Institute ("Instituto de Cacau da Bahia", ICB), starting the so-called "second cycle", which would last until 1957 when a new crisis occurred and the executive committee of the Cocoa Farming Plan ("Comissão Executiva do Plano da Lavoura Cacaueira, CEPLAC") was created.

 In the context of the economic crisis of 1929, the ICB emerged with the objective of financing and promoting the commercialization of cacao.
 Its first decade of activity was very successful, registering an increase of more than 100% in production through the expansion of the cultivated area and attending to the main problems of cultivation: transportation, commercialization, and financing.
 In the early 1940s, cultivation was again consolidated.

 Despite the difficulties encountered in the following decades, among them falling international prices, pests and droughts, cacao remained an important source of foreign exchange for the country.
 Between 1953 and 1960 alone, Bahia's exports generated around 104 million dollars, constituting the second-largest revenue on the Brazilian export agenda.
 However, as a byproduct of a monoculture economy, according to Franco et al., the region experienced "all the consequences of this condition: dependence on the foreign market, importation of necessities, a dominant bourgeoisie, exploitation of rural workers' labor, and marked social inequalities."

 In the meantime, the ICB was entering decadence as a regulatory and development agency.
 Since 1941, transformed into a state autarchy, it was immersed in political disputes, suffered from a lack of resources, and lost credibility.
 As an aggravator, in 1957, a new crisis hit productivity and international prices.
 According to Franco et al, "the producers were impoverished, indebted, and disillusioned, thinking it was the end of the cacao cycle."
 The creation of CEPLAC that same year, a public research institution linked to the Ministry of Agriculture, was an emergency intervention by the federal government.
 At the same time, the government determined the direct involvement of Banco do Brasil's Foreign Trade Portfolio in cacao trade operations.

 Federal Intervention

 The Bahia producers resisted the federal intervention and continued to see the ICB as the only legitimate representative body of the sector.
 In 1961, the federal government reinforced CEPLAC's commanding role by creating an exchange retention fee.
 From then on CEPLAC would be consolidated with an organized plan of action, a body of effective employees, and a stable financial base.
-In 1962, linked to CEPLAC, the Center for Cocoa Research (CEPEC) was created.
+In 1962, linked to CEPLAC, the Centro de Pesquisas do Cacau (CEPEC; Center for Cocoa Research) was created.
 In 1964, the Department of Rural Extension was created, and in 1965 the Technical School.
 Thus, CEPLAC assumed a leading role in scientific research, the creation of new techniques and technologies, the dissemination of knowledge, and the modernization of the production system.
 Producers also benefited from the creation in 1965 of the National Rural Credit System, offering a large volume of financing, negative interest rates, and flexible payment terms.